jsmarier-courses/midterm-project-iannalemesheff/mpad2003_midterm_iannalemesheff.md.md

 ## 4. Potential Story

 To tell my story about Rideau-Vanier and Somerset, I first need to find some extra information.
-For example...
+For example:
 * What is the population of these wards relative to the rest of Ottawa?
 * Is there a higher crime rate in these areas?
 * What are the personal accounts of residents who live in these areas?
 Do they agree with the type of requests made?